BIGJRA/BIGJRA.github.io/rejuv.md

 - Sigh (Melia -3)

 Time for a story choice.
--   If you choose Hand it Over, well… you're gonna get a game over.
+-   If you choose Hand it Over, well... you're gonna get a game over.
 A game over that in fact will write to your save that you made that choice should you click Try Again.
 If that's what you want, go for it.
 But if not, better make sure you have a backup if you want to